 Gadi has 10 login nodes, 6 data mover nodes, and 4000+ compute nodes including 160 GPU compute nodes that also provide 640 NVIDIA V100 GPUs.
 There is 1.67 PiB storage available locally on compute nodes and also a 22 PiB Lustre parallel filesystem in Gadi.
 Its inter-connect network of HDR Infiniband technology in a Dragonfly+ topology is capable of transferring data at 100 Gbps among nodes, and between nodes and the parallel filesystem.
 The system ran at 9264.3 TFLOP/s as of May 2020 and ranking 24th on the June 2020 top 500 list.

 Before starting your work on Gadi, please go through the Welcome to Gadi page and make sure you get acquainted with the basics relevant to your work.

 HOW TO USE THIS USER GUIDE

-The first section `Welcome to Gadi` covers most of the basics you would like to know before submitting the first job and the rest of the sections keep more in-depth topical articles and frequently asked questions in their own categories.
+The first section `Welcome to Gadi` covers most of the basics you need to know before submitting your first job.

-- `User, Project and Scheme` focuses on the management of user account, project and schemes.
+- `User, Project and Scheme` focuses on the management of user accounts, projects and schemes.
 It shows what can be done through my.nci.org.au and how to do it.

 - `Compute Grant and Job Debiting` helps to understand how the project compute grant is allocated and consumed by jobs.